2.3 Consonants

 blank Place of Articulation

-Manner of Articulation Post-alveolar
+Manner of Articulation Labial Dental Alveolar Post-alveolar Palatal Velar Glottal

 Nasal m